ibrahim85/Watson_ChickenProj_JP/README.md

 ## Running and Using the code

-The code can be broken down into two seperate sections:
+The code can be broken down into two seperate sections that a performed in series:
 1. masked_image_generator -used to mask the chicken egg images
    * Vector_getter.py
 2. bounding_box_crop_rotate -used to create bounding box and rotate